SC-SGS/microtrafficsim/README.md

 for the bachelor thesis.
 Maybe, the serialized file type changes a little due to style improvements.

-Our next task is developing multilane logic and its visualization.
-This will be used in a bachelor thesis for traffic jam cause research.
+Multilane logic and its visualization is implemented as well as the bachelor thesis, which will be linked soon.

 ## Demonstration and Examples